jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-III-09-checkpoint.md

 ---
 layout: page
 title: Chapter 9.
-"Observations on the Rules Proportion and their Utility."
+"Observations on the Rules of Proportion and their Utility."
 part: I
 section: III
 chapter: 9